 - How can the health care system support biopharmaceutical innovation that improves patients’ lives?

 NPC will consider proposals for new research that contribute to a better understanding of the areas described above.
 Additional concepts as they relate to our mission also would be welcome.

-Please note that while budget and timeframe are project specific, shorter-term projects between $50,000-150,000 with timeframes less than 12 months will be given higher priority in review, although higher-cost and longer-term projects will be considered.
-NPC research projects have an indirect cost cap of 25%.
-Pass-through costs (e.g., data acquisition costs, roundtable participant honorarium, travel) are not subject to the indirect cost cap.
+Please note that while budget and timeframe are project-specific, shorter-term projects costing between $50,000 and $150,000 with timeframes shorter than 12 months will be given higher priority in review, although higher-cost and longer-term projects will be considered.
+NPC research projects have an indirect cost cap of 25 percent.
+Pass-through costs, like data acquisition costs, roundtable participant honorarium or travel, are not subject to the indirect cost cap.

-To access past and ongoing NPC-funded research, please visit our Research Library.
+To access past and ongoing NPC-funded research, please view our research.